ibm-cloud-solutions/hubot-ibmcloud-cognitive-lib/README.md

 SYNC_INTERVAL (defaults to 30 minutes, this value is set in millseconds) CONFIDENCE_THRESHOLD_HIGH (defaults to 0.8) CONFIDENCE_THRESHOLD_LOW (defaults to 0.05)
-PARAM_PARSING_DISABLED (defaults to false, but should be set to true if parameter processing is not desired) HUBOT_DB_TEST (defaults to false, but should be set to null if running in same shell as the tests which overrides this setting)
+HUBOT_DB_TEST (defaults to false, but should be set to null if running in same shell as the tests which overrides this setting)
 ```
 __Note:__ Usage of `HUBOT_WATSON_NLC_AUTO_APPROVE` could have potential negative effects.
 Auto-approving the classified statements if they include keywords/entities could cause incorrect classifications for other command usages in the future.